Temperament Consortium (TC)

 Since 2010, the Jan Kristal Memorial Award has been given in memory of the host of OTC 17 who died of cancer shortly afterwards.

 Newsletters: TC newsletters are published for members periodically, especially when intervals between meeting have been long; content includes news and articles written about issues in the field.
 Newsletter Editor is Sara Harkness.
 See previous newsletters here.
 TC Newsletters

 Email: the TC listserv, a moderated email group used for communication amongst members.
 Listserv Moderator is Sean McDevitt.
-For more information about joining the listerve, see here TC Listserv
+For more information about joining the listerve, see here: TC Listserv

-Directory: the TC Membership Directory, now with 90 member profiles, provides a means where individuals can post information about themselves and inform colleagues and the public about their temperament-related interests and work.
+Directory: the TC Membership Directory, now with over 90 member profiles, provides a means where individuals can post information about themselves and inform colleagues and the public about their temperament-related interests and work.